Joy57/codeFights/MySql/prob1/prob.md

 <li><strong>team_size<strong>: the number of employees working on the project;</li>
 <li><strong>team_lead<strong>: the name of the project manager;</li>
 <li><strong>income<strong>: the average monthly income of the project.</li>

 Your boss says that internal project ids are irrelevant to him and that he isn't interested in how big the teams are.
-Since that's the case, he wants you to create another table by removing the internal_id and team_size columns from the existing Projects table.
+Since that's the case,he wants you to create another table by removing the internal_id and team_size columns from the existing Projects table.
 Return it sorted by internal_id in ascending order.

 ## Example